-Whether it's spring in Alberta and there's still two feet of snow covering my garden, or Fall and you have to bring the green into the house before winter hits, you have this unique option.
-When I get the garden fever or need some green in my life I have to make a bottle garden.
+Whether it's Spring in Alberta, and there's still two feet of snow covering my garden; or Fall, and you have to bring the green into the house before winter hits: you have this unique option.
+When I get the garden fever or need some green in my life, I have to make a bottle garden.
 Why?
-One word...
-CATS.
+One word - CATS.

 - Why I Started Growing Bottle Gardens

-The problem arose the next day when my brother took the lid off to look for the toads and not finding them absently left the lid off.
+The problem arose the next day when my brother took the lid off to look for the toads and not finding them, left the cover off.
 When I got home and found that out I was a bit ticked off at my brother and got the chance later to hunt fireflies all over as that night they were flashing all over the unfinished basement where my dad had made our bedroom.
 Now I had twinkling stars as well as crickets in my room.

-So started my days of growing plants for the plants sake and ended my career at collecting insects, thanks to my brother.
+So started my days of growing plants for the plants' sake and ended my career at collecting insects, thanks to my brother.
 Let me show you how.